Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Implementation of Deep Learning

+For the three observing runs, sensitivities of the Advanced LIGO and Virgo detectors were gradually enhanced (e.g., Figure 1 of \cite{KAGRA:2013rdx}) and it made the forty-six BBH events being observed in slightly different environments.
+Thus, we adopt the power spectral density of the Advanced LIGO's design sensitivity~\citep{Harry:2010zz} not only to regard a commonly applicable noise model for the target BBH events observed in non-identical environments of detectors and observing runs but also to mimic the non-removable noise represented in the spectrogram.

-Then, to mimic the presence of non-negligible noise in GW data, we consider the power spectral density of Advanced LIGO's design sensitivity~\citep{Harry:2010zz}.
-To this end, we inject the simulated signals into the noise curve data acquired from the \texttt{pycbc.psd} module of the \texttt{PyCBC} package~\citep{Usman:2015kfa, alex_nitz_2020_4075326}.
-We also constraint the S/N of each signal like done in~\cite{Kim:2020xkm}.
-However, in this search, we consider the network $\mathrm{S/N}$, $\mathrm{S/N}_\mathrm{net}$, defined as
+We inject the simulated signals into the noise curve data acquired from the \textsc{pycbc.psd} module of the \textsc{PyCBC} package~\citep{Usman:2015kfa, alex_nitz_2020_4075326}.
+We also constraint $\mathrm{S/N}$ of each signal similar to \cite{Kim:2020xkm}: In this search, we consider the network $\mathrm{S/N}$, $\mathrm{S/N}_\textrm{net}$, defined as

-where IFO denotes the LIGO-Hanford (H1), LIGO-Livingston (L1), and Virgo (V1) detectors and let the training data consist of spectrogram samples satisfying $10 \leq \mathrm{S/N}_\mathrm{net} \leq 50$.\footnote{The reader can refer Section 3.1.3 of~\cite{Kim:2020xkm} for the discussion about the range.}
+where IFO denotes the LIGO-Hanford (H1), LIGO-Livingston (L1), and Virgo (V1) detectors and let the training data consist of spectrogram samples satisfying $10 \leq \mathrm{S/N}_\textrm{net} \leq 50$.\footnote{The reader can refer Section 3.1.3 of~\cite{Kim:2020xkm} for the discussion about the range.} By constraining $\mathrm{S/N}_\textrm{net}$, our training samples can be prepared fairly for the evaluation on the BBH events which were identified by the detection criterion $\mathrm{S/N}_\textrm{net} \geq 10$ at different sensitivities of the LIGO and Virgo detectors operated over the three observing runs.

-Next, we apply the constant-$Q$ transformation technique \citep{Chatterji:2004qg} via \texttt{pycbc.filter.qtransform} function to the noise-added $h_\mathrm{U}(f)$ and $h_\mathrm{L}(f)$ signals to generate the spectrogram samples.\footnote{For the transformation, we set the frequency range as [$20~\mathrm{Hz}, 350~\mathrm{Hz}$], $Q$-value range as [$16,16$], the step-size of time as 1/256, and the step-size of frequency as $\log_{10}256$.
-Note that the values are optimal choices determined empirically in this search.} However, we see from the observations on BBH events that the duration time of BBH signals spans less than $1$~second (for example, see Fig.~10 of~\cite{LIGOScientific:2018mvr}) within the sensitive frequency band of the Advanced LIGO and Advanced Virgo detectors.
+We apply the constant-$Q$ transformation technique \citep{Chatterji:2004qg} via \textsc{pycbc.filter.qtransform} function to the noise-added $h_\mathrm{U}(f)$ and $h_\mathrm{L}(f)$ signals to generate the spectrogram samples.\footnote{For the transformation, we set the frequency range as [$20~\mathrm{Hz}, 350~\mathrm{Hz}$], $Q$-value range as [$16,16$], the step-size of time as 1/256, and the step-size of frequency as $\log_{10}256$.
+Note that the values are optimal choices determined empirically in this search.} However, we see from the observations on BBH events that the duration time of BBH signals spans less than $1$~second (for example, see Figure~10 of~\cite{LIGOScientific:2018mvr}) within the sensitive frequency band of the Advanced LIGO and Advanced Virgo detectors.
 Therefore, we trim the time window of the spectrograms to $[-0.9 ~\mathrm{s},+0.1~\mathrm{s}]$ around the event time of each event to enhance the search accuracy.
 By doing so, we can save in computational expenses additionally.

 We prepare 45,000 spectrogram samples for each of lensed and unlensed classes; We configure three independent subsets--training, development, and testing data---with randomly chosen 80\%, 10\%, and 10\% of total samples, respectively, and make each subset to contain the same number of lensed and unlensed samples.
 We normalize the pixel values of the spectrograms to $[-1,1]$ with the Min-Max normalization over all samples of both classes before feeding the data into VGG.